Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### In the Microsoft Cloud Adoption Framework for Azure, which two phases are addressed before the Ready phase?
-Each correct answer presents a complete solution.

 - [x] Plan.
 - [ ] Manage.